MNRSkills/movieTMDB/README.md

 ## MOVIES BY POPULAR DEMAND

-- connecting the api with axios for sec key purpose
+- connecting the api with axios for security purpose
 - Get movies by popularity and images you can see what

 ## SEARCHBAR